Core Concepts and Architecture

 py3plex represents multilayer networks using:

-1. Core NetworkX Graph: A MultiDiGraph or MultiGraph storing all nodes and edges
+1. Core NetworkX graph: A MultiDiGraph or MultiGraph storing all node-layer pairs and edges

-3. Layer Mapping: Bidirectional mapping between layer names and integer IDs
+3. Layer mapping: Bidirectional mapping between layer names and integer IDs for compact matrix construction

-4. Attributes: Node and edge attributes stored in the NetworkX graph
+4. Attributes: Node and edge attributes stored on the underlying NetworkX graph

 Example: